What Is the Structure of the Bee Antenna?

 Bees have two antennas because they can detect sugar.
 Though it would look unusual if there were only one bee, it isn’t merely for aesthetic reasons.
 Using their two flexible antennae, bees can detect honey flowing in at least two different directions, and they can use this information to fine-tune their flight path.

-Using the bee antenna, bees are able to “see” each other in the dark and read their position.
+Using the bee antenna, bees can “see” each other in the dark and read their position.
 The Johnson’s organ allows bees to detect the “dancing” vibrations of other bees, which they can then follow.

 The movement of food from one bee to another is facilitated in part by the antennae of each bee (trophallaxis).
 Bees utilize their antennae to notify when they are ready and align them correctly.